 They're going to call the police in and say, hey, you talked to Sally Jo over there, and she had marks on her, and she was crying, and she said that this happened and that happened, and look at her now, she's trying to change her story.

 Did you believe her at the time that she told you?
 Of course, I did.
 I saw the marks.
 She was crying.
-They're going to play the 9-1-1 tape where Sally Jo is screaming and yelling, so that's not going to work.
+They're going to play the 9-1-1 tape where Sally Jo is screaming and yelling, so that won't work.
 That does not work.
 It's as simple as that.
 Whether people like it or not, more is needed to solve the problem.
-So, it's still important to tell your attorney that your wife is now on our side.
+Therefore, it's still essential to inform your attorney that your wife is now on our side.

 She'll do whatever she can to help.
 That's good information to have, and the attorney can figure out – based on the courthouse and the way things work there, and just their common sense and experience – what, if anything, the fact that the alleged victim is no longer at odds with the defendant, what can be done to use that to try to help – whether the alleged victim goes and talks to the prosecutor or detective.
 That's something that the attorney can discuss with the defendant.